matrix-2020/bert_sample/python_sample_for_fine-tune_bert/bert_training_fine-tine/README.md

    --output_dir=./result1/
    ```

    The fine-tined model will be saved in directory "result1", the accuracy is about 0.8436.
-Since by default the fine-tined model contains dropout layer which can't be converted by OpenVINO toolkit, we remove the dropout layer, so we fine-tune again BERT model without dropout.
+Since by default the fine-tined model contains dropout layer which can't be converted by OpenVINO toolkit, we need to remove the dropout layer, so we fine-tune again BERT model without dropout.

 4. Fine-tine previous BERT model from directory "result1" without dropout layer